jkligon26/File-Renamer/README.md

 • Rename all the files inside a folder using Python

+• Instead of renaming files manually one by one, it could be done by this simple Python program

 Input: None Output: Renamed files inside the folder

 Images from Programming Foundations with Python course from Udacity